Build agents with the th file

 • Description: The end-user ID that provides context about the user interacting with the agent.

-The final section defines the scheduling configuration for the agent.
+The final section defines the RAG folder you want to use for this agent.

 Examples